Franchise Manager

 Bachelor’s Degree

-A bachelor’s degree in business administration, management, marketing, or a related field is often the minimum educational requirement for entry into Franchise Management.
-This four-year program provides a foundational understanding of business principles, management concepts, and marketing strategies.
+A bachelor’s degree in business administration, management, marketing, or a related field is typically the minimum educational requirement for entering the field of Franchise Management.
+This program provides a broad understanding of core business principles.
+Common courses include:

 Master’s Degree